OlaQla/RedWine/README.md

 | Mozilla Firefox |

-Brosers and virtual devices used for responsiveness testing:
+Virtual devices used for responsiveness testing:

 | Device name    |
 | ------------- |